Advancing Medicine and Improving Patient Care through Education Programs

 - Students in healthcare

 BloodCenter of Wisconsin supports learning through active and didactic means.
-Clinical Education at BloodCenter advances medical and scientific knowledge of healthcare professionals by providing valuable educational opportunities that are accessible, of high quality and delivered by experts in the field.
+Clinical Education at BloodCenter advances medical and scientific knowledge of healthcare professions by providing valuable education opportunities that are accessible, of high quality and delivered by experts in the field.
+Our Vision

-Clinical Education at BloodCenter of Wisconsin will be a worldwide leader in advancing patient care by providing education relevant to the diagnosis and treatment of immunologic and hematologic disorders.
+Clinical Education at BloodCenter of Wisconsin will be a worldwide leader in advancing patient care by proving education relevant to the diagnosis and treatment of immunologic and hematologic disorders.

-BloodCenter of Wisconsin offers day-long “wet workshops.”
-The aim of these programs is to provide education in new skills and problem-resolution techniques for medical technologists/laboratory scientists working in hospital blood banks/transfusion services.
+BloodCenter of Wisconsin offers day-long "wet workshops".
+The aim of these programs is to provide education in new skills and problem-resolution techniques for medical technologists/laboratory scientist working hospital blood banks/transfusion services.
 Participants perform, analyze, and interpret testing related to various topics in Immunohematology.
-These workshops are offered twice per year.
+Go to beLearningTM

 Nursing seminars are designed to promote the education of nurses with a focus on indications for transfusion, transfusion reactions and blood component administration.
 Seminars may include information about specific diseases and the special transfusion needs for patients with those diseases.

-BloodCenter of Wisconsin is proud to sponsor the Joan Heimler Legacy of Life Scholarship Award for Critical Care nurses living and working in Wisconsin who provide direct care for patients and families who have made a decision to donate organs and/or tissue at end-of-life.
+BloodCenter of Wisconsin is proud to sponsor the Joan Heimler Legacy of Life Scholarships Award for Critical Care nurses and Emergency Department nurses living and working in Wisconsin who provide direct care for patients and families who have made a decision to donate organs and/or tissue at end-of-life.